Gabriel Iancu

-Gabriel Cristian Iancu (/ro/; born 15 April 1994) is a Romanian professional footballer who plays as a forward or an attacking midfielder for Liga I club Farul Constanța.
+Gabriel Cristian Iancu (/ro/; born 15 April 1994) is a Romanian professional footballer who plays as a forward or an attacking midfielder.

 Iancu began his senior career at Viitorul Constanța in 2011, and at age 18 returned to Steaua București where he was previously a junior.
 He won six trophies with the latter, but has since had multiple brief spells since leaving the capital in 2015.
 On his second stint at Viitorul, Iancu aided to a league title in the 2016–17 season, and on his third netted 18 times to become the top scorer of the 2019–20 Liga I. He has competed professionally in three countries apart from his own, namely Turkey, Poland and Russia.

 Internationally, Iancu represented the Romania national team at several youth levels including the under-21 side, before going on to record his debut for the seniors in 2020.

 Club career

 Viitorul Constanța

 Iancu made his senior debut for Viitorul Constanța on 1 September 2011, in a 2–0 Liga II home win over Callatis Mangalia.
 In March 2012, he and his Viitorul teammate Bogdan Țîru were on trial at Ajax, and he was also linked with a move to Galatasaray.

 Iancu's first goal also came in a match against Callatis Mangalia, scoring the last of his team in a 5–1 away thrashing on 21 April 2012.
 By the end of the season which ended in promotion to the Liga I, he totalled five goals in twelve appearances.